Baptism at Trinity

 Baptism is one of the important milestones in the life of a family.
 It's an occasion for joy and celebration and Trinity Church welcomes the opportunity to be part of that celebration.
 In preparing for Baptism, certain questions come up and this will hopefully address some of those most frequently asked.

 Baptism is one of the two most important sacraments of the Church.
 (The other is the Eucharist.)
 It is administered to individuals of any age who have not been previously baptized in any other Christian denomination.
 If someone is joining the Episcopal church from another denomination, their baptism in that denomination is recognized and acknowledged.

 We believe Baptism to be a service of Christian initiation by which the individual baptized becomes a member of the body of Christ and the Church.
 Speaking for themselves or through the promises made by sponsors, called God Parents, the individuals vow to follow the Christian teachings and way of life.
 These vows include participation in corporate worship as well as individual observance of prayer and study as a life-long practice.

 Baptisms at Trinity Church are invited and offered without previous membership of the family required.
 For non-parish members, an initial meeting is required between the Rector and the adult or the parents of the child to be baptized.
 The purpose of this meeting is to discuss the issues related to Baptism as outlined above.

 Baptism is available at Trinity Church year-round.
-Please contact our Rector, Father Gregory Perez, via phone (201 858-4460, ext.
+Please contact our Priest in Charge, Father Brandon King, via phone (201 858-4460, ext.
 10) or email him.